Understanding the Evolution of Global Atmospheric Rivers with Vapor Kinetic Energy Framework: Conclusions

 Studying ARs from the lens of the vapor kinetic energy (VKE) aims to provide a firmer footing in atmospheric dynamics.
 However, important questions remain.
-For example, it is unknown how ARs' VKE budget might change in a warming climate and help explain ARs' characteristics in the future.
-For example, will the relative contributions of individual physical processes in the VKE budget systematically shift as the climate warms?
+For example, previous studies have shown that AR dynamics is closely related to Rossby wave \cite{swenson2018resolution} and Rossby wave breaking \cite{hu2017linking, lee2021dynamics}.
+This study is AR-centric and it is unclear how our results relates to Rossby wave breaking metrics such as the local finite-amplitude wave activity (LWA).
+Furthermore, it is unknown how ARs' VKE budget might change in a warming climate and help explain ARs' characteristics in the future.
+Will the relative contributions of individual physical processes in the VKE budget systematically shift as the climate warms?
 What roles will different meteorological systems (e.g., extratropical cyclones and frontal systems) and related dynamical processes play in these changes?
 And what controls the strength, frequency, or number of ARs?
 Addressing these open questions will require targeted experiments using a model hierarchy, ranging from idealized models to fully coupled general circulation models (GCMs), which we plan to pursue in future work.